sjhloco/nornir_validate/docs/contribute/structure.rst

     ├── tests
     │   ├── os_test_files
     │   │   ├── cisco_viptela
     │   │   │   ├── sdwan                    # Folder that will hold all the test files
-    │   │   │   ├── subfeature_index.yml     # Index of all features and sub-features for this os_type, will be updated if already exists

 Index
 -----

-The **subfeature_index.yml** is automatically created or updated, it is used for unit-testing and the generation of validation files if no index is specified.
+As part of the script the `index_files <https://github.com/sjhloco/nornir-validate/tree/main/src/nornir_validate/index_files>`_ **all_index.yml** and **os_type_index.yml** are updated (created if don't yet exist) with the former used for generation of validation files (if no index file specified) and the later for unit-testing.
 The below snippet shows the *system* feature with its *image, mgmt_acl* and *module* sub-features.

 .. code-block:: yaml

   all:
     system:
       - image
-      - mgmt_acl: ["TEST_SSH_ACCESS", "TEST_SNMP_ACCESS"]
+      - mgmt_acl: [TEST_SSH_ACCESS, TEST_SNMP_ACCESS]
       - module

 .. note::

-    The majority of the time sub-features will be a string, however for more complex validations that require multiple commands (VRF route-tables, ACLs, etc) this will be a dictionary of lists.
-In these situations the *subfeature_index.yml* file will need to be edited manually.
+    The majority of the time sub-features will be a string, however for more complex validations that require multiple commands (VRF route-tables, ACLs, etc) this will be a dictionary of list.
+In these situations the *xx_index.yml* file will need to be edited manually.

 Test Inventory